dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-As we’ve seen with the command handlers, we can now let consumers depend on the generic `IQueryHandler` interface:
+As you’ve seen with the command handlers, you can now let consumers depend on the generic `IQueryHandler` interface:

 {{< highlight csharp >}}
 public class UserController : Controller